rcc-uchicago/cgsl-archive/context.md

 # What makes behavioral research collections unique?

-In the variegated area of infrastructure for behavioral research, we need to think through the practices and conventions for organizing collections of research studies.

 In the behavioral sciences, significant emphasis is placed on observation.
 A behavioral scientist aims to confirm their hypothesis with behavioral evidence.
 Given this observational imperative, a research study typically requires capturing phenomenal streams (video recordings) of the behavior of the study's participants, which must be observed and annotated in accordance with a rigorous specification of observational criteria.

 * phenomenal streams (continuous / unstructured)